 - Two environmental art competitions will be held on official days for middle school, high school, and post-year 10 students along with speeches about how to protect and maintain natural resources.

-– 6 people to be trained to provide environment awareness education.
+- 6 people were trained to provide environment awareness education.

-– Environmental awareness education to 258 households, to gain an understanding of ways to live more sustainably.
+- Environmental awareness education reached 258 households, to gain an understanding of ways to live more sustainably.

-– 57 students will participate in the environmental drawing competitions.
+- 57 students participated in the environmental drawing competitions.

-– The people of Karenni Refugee Camp 1 will benefit from a cleaner community, as less households throw their rubbish in streams/streets.
-Also, people in the camp will become more aware of environmental issues such as deforestation through the posters.
+- The people of Karenni Refugee Camp 1 benefited from a cleaner community as households were discouraged from throwing their rubbish in streams/streets.
+Also, people in the camp became more aware of environmental issues such as deforestation through the posters.